ncbi/cwl-demos/outlier-hit-detection-pipeline/README.md

 The rest of steps (2-3-4)  are combined into one CWL run_workflow_234.cwl  with corresponding input.

 System requirements to run example workflow:
-Python/Python3 interpreter and virtualenv package are available and python is python3 version >= 3.6 Docker installed and user assigned to the docker group
+1.Python/Python3 interpreter and virtualenv package are available (if python3 only is installed, it should be aliased as python ) 2.Docker installed and user assigned to the docker group

 How to run:
 1. git clone --recurse-submodules    https://github.com/ncbi/cwl-demos.git